govdirectory/website/README.md

 Govdirectory is a static site meaning that it already has all of its pages generated when a visitor visits it.
 Govdirectory uses Snowman and SPARQL to do this.

-Because each initial build of Snowman issues thousands (yes thousands) of SPARQL queries one should never an **initial** build against `query.wikidata.org` but rather against a local WDQS instance.
-However, because setting up a WDQS instance is nontrival we provide a copy of a [Snowman build cache directory](https://github.com/govdirectory/website-cache), if in use, this will ensure Snowman only queries Wikidata when a query is updated.
+Because each initial build of Snowman issues thousands (yes thousands) of SPARQL queries one should never make an **initial** build against `query.wikidata.org` but rather against a local WDQS instance.
+However, because setting up a WDQS instance is nontrival we provide a copy of a [Snowman build cache directory](https://github.com/govdirectory/website-cache).
+If in use, this will ensure Snowman only queries Wikidata when a query is updated.

 ### Prerequisites